Unity-Technologies/ml-agents-dots/README.md

 # ml-agents-ecs

-This is a proof of concept for ECS based ML-Agents
+This is a proof of concept for DOTS based ML-Agents

 ## The core code is inside of `ECS_MLAgents_v0.Core`